 The group will be facilitated by Afshan Mohamedali, PhD, a psychologist who works closely with patients in finding their unique balance between professional and personal lives.
 Each participant will meet with Afshan initially in private to discuss her/his/their concerns and goals for the group.

-The group will be held at SelfWorks, 150 East 58th Street, 21st Floor, between Lex-3rd Avenues on Wednesdays at 5:00 PM.
+The group will be held at SelfWorks, 150 East 58th Street, 21st Floor, between Lex-3rd Avenues on Wednesday evenings.

 High-Wire Parenting: A Therapy Group for Parents of Children with Special Needs

 By Natasha Stovall, Ph.D